eeduardoluna/educational-hash-cpp/README.md

 # educational-hash-cpp
 Simple 64-bit hash implementation in C++.
-This repository contains an implementation of a simple hash function created strictly for educational purposes.
+This repository contains a simple 64-bit hash function implemented in C++, based on the FNV-1a hashing scheme, created strictly for educational purposes.
 The main goal is to demonstrate basic ideas behind hash functions, such as:
 - Mapping arbitrary data to fixed-size values
 - Determinism (same input → same output)